 The primary leader of the migration of Exodusters to Kansas, Benjamin “Pap” Singleton, was born a slave in Nashville, Tennessee, in 1809, but throughout his life, he was determined to be free.
 He was trained as a cabinet maker and was sold as a slave several times but always managed to escape.
 Eventually, he fled to Canada, then settled in Detroit, Michigan, where he ran a boarding house that frequently sheltered runaway slaves.

-During the Civil War years, he left Detroit and returned to Nashville, which was under Union Army occupation.
+During the Civil War years, he left Detroit and returned to Nashville under Union Army occupation.
 Living in a large Union camp for fugitive slaves, he made a living building cabinets and coffins.
 While peddling his products in the late 1860s, Singleton became convinced that his mission was to help his people improve their lives and urge them to acquire farmland in Tennessee.
 However, whites would not sell productive land to them, and he soon took up another tactic, preaching to them to go west to farm and own federal homestead lands.

 He began scouting land in Kansas in the early 1870s and returned to the south to organize parties to colonize Kansas.
 In 1873 nearly 300 African Americans followed him to Cherokee County and founded “Singleton’s Colony.”
 Soon, others would settle in Wyandotte, Shawnee, and Lyon County.
 By 1874, Singleton and his associates had formed the Edgefield Real Estate and Homestead Association in Tennessee, which steered more than 20,000 black migrants to Kansas between 1877 and 1879.

 Many of those who came were unprepared and soon left the area, leaving in their wake dozens of ghost towns.
-But, for those who stayed they improved the quality of their lives and made important contributions to the state and the communities in which they lived.
+But, for those who stayed, they improved the quality of their lives and made important contributions to the state and the communities in which they lived.

 In 1880, Singleton was called to testify before Congress regarding the alarming migration of blacks from the South.